clsu22/clsu22.github.io/about.md

 ### More Information

-⚙️ Ex-Roche · Ex-BCCDC · Ex-Deloitte
+⚙️ Ex-Roche · Ex-CDC · Ex-Deloitte

 🎓 Master’s in Data Science (UBC) · Bachelor’s in Bioinformatics (UWaterloo)